alexlehner/alexlehner.github.io/_posts/2013-09-23-a-good-development-environment-for-mac.md

 ### [Pixelmator](http://www.pixelmator.com/)

 A new contender in the image manipulation market, [Pixelmator](http://www.pixelmator.com/) came in with a fresh approach for image manipulation at a reasonable cost.
 The program possesses many of the features of its more expensive cousin at only $29 via the Mac App store.
-The program is only available on Macs and has won several design award.
+The program is only available on Macs and has won several design awards.
 Pixelmator is definitely a good solution for those hesitant to pay up for Photoshop.
 Those familiar with other image editing programs will be right at home in Pixelmator’s interface.

 ## SFTP & Database